-According to the Harris study some years ago around 40% of the US population have difficulty in taking pills and tablets.
+According to the Harris study some years ago around 40% of the US population have difficulty taking pills and tablets.

 I am assuming this also takes into account capsules, the powder-containing pill-like form in which many people take nutritional supplements.
 For those people, alternatives to taking anything from medication to supplements need to be found.

 For many that might mean taking products in a liquid or powder form.
-In the area of whole-foods supplements and functional nutrition, I’m interested in discovering more about a form of super greens which is more portable than the usual powder-and-scoop form, and that is super green capsules.
+In the area of whole-foods supplements and functional nutrition, I’m interested in discovering more about a form of super greens that is more portable than the usual powder-and-scoop form, and that is super green capsules.